openconfig/featureprofiles/feature/gnoi/system/tests/copying_debug_files_test/README.md

    *  Read the subscribe updates and verify if the leaf **/components/component[process that handles configuration of the DUT]/healthz/state/status** transitioned to **UNHEALTHY**.
 If not, then fail the test.
    * Since the software module had a status of UNHEALTHY, issue healthZ.Get() to collect more details on the event.
 Also, use HealthZ.Artifact() to collect artifacts like core dump, logs etc. The test should fail if any of these RPCs fail.
    * Push test configuration to the router using gNMI.Set() RPC with "replace operation" and reverify the status of the leaf /components/component[process that handles configuration of the DUT]/healthz/state/status/.
-   * Ensure that the configuration push is successful and artifacts can be collected.
-If yes, mark the test as success.
+   * If the configuration push is successful, make a gNMI.Get() RPC call and compare the configuration received with the originally pushed configuration for a match.
+Test is a failure if either the gNMI.Get() operation fails or the configuration do not match with the one that was pushed

 * gNOI-5.3.3 - Chassis Component Health Check
    * Issue Healthz Check RPC to the DUT for Chassis component to trigger the generation of Artifact ID(s) equivalent to 'show tech support'.